bielrabasa/TheSeed_GameEngine/README.md

-# The Seed Engine
+# AlporoEngine Fork -The Seed Engine-
-The Seed Engine is unfinished, we are working on this during the assigment of *Game Engine Development* for the CITM degree in Video Game Design and Development.
+AlporoEngine Fork -The Seed Engine-  is A finished Videogame Engine, Maked for the assignment *Game Engine Development* for the CITM degree in Video Game Design and Development.

 The Seed Engine is a game engine developed in C++ using the external libraries: